ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

 # Core axes

-The Virtual Rainforest uses a set of **core axes** which have dimensions and possibly coordinates set by the configuration of a simulation.
+The Virtual Ecosystem uses a set of **core axes** which have dimensions and possibly coordinates set by the configuration of a simulation.

 * The **dimensions** of an axis set the shape of the axis.
 For example, a simulation